-The roles of the independent non-executive Chairman, J B Magwaza, and the Chief Executive Officer, P H Staude, are separate with a clear division of responsibilities.
+The roles of the Independent Non-Executive Chairman, J B Magwaza, and the Chief Executive Officer, P H Staude, are separate with a clear division of responsibilities.

-The board has delegated to the Chief Executive Officer and other senior management authority to run the day-to-day affairs of the company.
-In addition to written board resolutions, levels of authority and materiality delegated to management are approved by the board and are clearly recorded in the Authorities Framework contained in the Corporate Governance Manual, which is utilised by all operations within Tongaat Hulett.
+The Board has delegated the authority to run the day-to-day affairs of the company to the Chief Executive Officer and other senior executives.
+In addition to written Board resolutions, levels of authority and materiality delegated to management are approved by the Board and are clearly recorded in the Authorities Framework contained in the Corporate Governance Manual, which is utilised by all operations within Tongaat Hulett.

 In accordance with the company's memorandum of incorporation, directors are required to retire either by rotation at intervals of three years or at the close of business of the next annual general meeting (AGM) after a director attains the age of seventy years.
-Directors retiring by rotation who avail themselves may be reelected at the AGM at which they retire.
+Directors retiring by rotation who avail themselves may be re-elected at the AGM at which they retire.
 New directors may only hold office until the next AGM, at which they will be required to retire and offer themselves for election.
-At the next AGM, Jenitha John, Rachel Kupara, Adriano Maleiane and Murray Munro will retire by rotation and seek re-election as directors.